AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/add-users-user-groups.md

 ## Enroll external learners {#enrollexternallearners}

-In Adobe Captivate Prime, you can also create Registration links for external partners or agencies with limited access to your account and provide them learning material.
+In Adobe Learning Manager, you can also create Registration links for external partners or agencies with limited access to your account and provide them learning material.

 There are a few differences between internal and external registrations.